Abstract independence relations in neostability theory: Notions of witnessing

+((ii) $\Rightarrow$ (i)) Suppose that $\tp(a/Mb)$ $\ind^2$-Kim-divides over $M$.
+By \thref{dividing-for-complete-types}, $\tp(a/Mb)$ is not $(\ind^2)^+$-free over $M$.
+Hence, by \thref{sfc-for-ind-plus,sfc-criterion}, there is a formula $\phi(x,b) \in \tp(a/Mb)$ which is not $(\ind^2)^+$-free over $M$, i.e., which weakly $\ind^2$-Kim-divides over $M$.
+Thus, by our assumption, $\phi(x,b)$ $\ind^1$-Conant-divides over $M$, as required. \end{proof} For the remainder of this section, we will describe the relationships between these witnessing notions.
+We start with noting that, for the purposes of witnessing, the distinction between formulas and types is not important: \begin{lemma}\thlabel{tuwp-and-guwp} Suppose that $\ind^1$ and $\ind^2$ are independence relations satisfying full existence and monotonicity.
+Then $\ind^1$ satisfies GUWP w.r.t. $\ind^2$ iff it satisfies TUWP w.r.t. $\ind^2$. \end{lemma} \begin{proof} ($\Rightarrow$) Immediate.

+($\Leftarrow$) If $\phi(x,b)$ $\ind^2$-Kim-divides over $M$, then by \thref{properties-of-kim-independence}(i), $\phi(x,b)$ weakly $\ind^2$-Kim-divides over $M$.
+Hence, by TUWP and \thref{tuwp-is-guwp-with-weak-kim-dividing}, $\phi(x,b)$ $\ind^1$-Conant-divides over $M$, as required. \end{proof} These results make precise the claim made in the previous section that, for the purposes of neostability theory (centred on consequences of Kim's lemma), we can essentially sidestep the distinction between $\ind$-Kim-dividing and weak $\ind$-Kim-dividing.
+This makes it possible to fully treat the upcoming results of this paper in terms of $\ind^+$-freeness.
+It also shows, via \thref{tuwp-is-guwp-with-weak-kim-dividing}, that Kim's lemma can be viewed, at its core, as a relationship at the level of abstract independence relations.

-Let $(b_j)_{j<\omega}$ be an $\ind^1$-Morley sequence over $M$ with $b_0 = b$.
-By choice, for each $i < n$, the set $\{\psi_{a_i}(x,b_j) : j < \omega\}$ is inconsistent.
-Thus, by the above, it follows that $\{\phi(x,b_j) : j < \omega\}$ is inconsistent.
-Therefore, $\ind^1$ satisfies GUWP w.r.t. $\ind^2$. \end{proof} In contrast, it is not immediate that the notions of UWP and GUWP need to coincide for arbitrary independence relations.
+In contrast, it is not immediate that the notions of UWP and GUWP need to coincide for arbitrary independence relations.
 We will now show that, in fact, for most independence relations considered in the literature, they do coincide.
 A suggestive remark regarding the relationship between GUWP and UWP comes from the proof of \cite[Proposition 5.13]{kaplan2020kim}: if $(a_i)_{i \in \omega}$ is an $\iind$-Morley sequence over $M$, then by ``the compactness of the space of $M$-invariant types,'' we can find a global $M$-invariant extension $q \supset \tp(a_0/M)$ such that $(a_i)_{i \in \omega}$ is Morley in $q$ over $M$.
-The purpose of this section is to employ the notion of \textit{quasi-strong finite character}, introduced by Mutchnik in \cite{mutchnik2022nsop} and developed further in \cite{kim2022some}, to generalise these results.
+The purpose of this section is to employ the notion of \textit{quasi-strong finite character}, introduced by Mutchnik in \cite{mutchnik2025nsop} and developed further in \cite{kim2022some}, to generalise these results.